nilearn/nilearn/doc/haxby_decoding.rst

             penalty parameter C of the error term.
     ...

-Or go to the `scikits-learn
+Or go to the `scikit-learn
 documentation <http://scikit-learn.org/modules/svm.html>`_

 We use a SVC here, but we can use